 Asheville is a open-minded, eclectic, and outdoorsy mountain town.
 It's a gorgeous place to visit.
 This is a quaint and attractive place to visit, too.
 Other reasons to visit include live music, food, and hiking.

-Albuquerque is a historic, traditional, and colonial town.
+Albuquerque is a cosmopolitan, cultural, and outdoorsy town.
 This destination also has one of those special and quaint feelings.
-And you can't forget about the food, shopping, and nightlife.
+And you can't forget about the food, hiking, and shopping.

 Let's take a look at the differences and similarities between Albuquerque and Asheville.
 Then, you can decide for yourself which place is better for your next trip.

-Albuquerque has a number of nationally recognized food spots and restaurants.
+Eating is part of the travel experience when you visit Albuquerque.
 The city's local cuisine combines Native American and Spanish flavors to make a variety of unique specialties.
 You should try the green chili stew, breakfast burrito, sopaipillas, and blue corn pancakes.

 With a famous historical old-town, Albuquerque offers plenty to see.
-The city has a wonderful old town where the city's first neighborhood was established.
+There is a wonderful old town where the city's first neighborhood was established.
 It dates back to the early 1700's and has its roots in Spanish colonial history.
 The area has many adobe houses, great local restaurants, and artisan shops.

 The old town area in Asheville is worth visiting.
 Downtown Asheville maintains much of its historic vibe, but it's smaller than some of the more notable old cities around the country.

 Asheville is a great mountain town for hiking.
 Also, Albuquerque is not as popular, but is still a nice town for the nearby hiking options.

 Many visitors go to Asheville for the hiking trails.
 Just outside of town are many great hikes to waterfalls or through the mountains.
 The hikes range in skill level and length but many pass through local forests or along the beautiful skyline.